juliusgarba/friendly-guide/README.md

 - Immediate feedback on the accuracy of your answers.
 - Calculation and display of your final score at the end of the quiz.
 - Option to restart the quiz and attempt it again.

+### Technologies Utilized

+The JavaScript Quiz App is developed using the following technologies:

+- HTML
+- CSS
+- JavaScript